-PORT VILA – Though a young boy at the time, Wallace Andre clearly recollects that moment six decades ago when a U.S. dive bomber began to encounter trouble while paying a visit to his coastal village on the eastern edge of Vanuatu’s capital island of Efate.
+PORT VILA (TR) – Though a young boy at the time, Wallace Andre clearly recollects that moment six decades ago when a U.S. dive bomber began to encounter trouble while paying a visit to his coastal village on the eastern edge of Vanuatu’s capital island of Efate.

 “Something happened,” Wallace remembers.
 “Maybe the pilot looked back at us and became distracted.
 Nobody was ever sure.”